Fixed Parameter Approximations for k-Center Problems in Low Highway Dimension Graphs: Introduction

-We leave open whether approximation factors better than $3/2$ can be obtained for the combined parameter~$(k,h)$.\footnote{An unpublished reduction of \citet{Marx-personal} at least shows that \pname{$k$-Center} is W[1]-hard for parameter $(k,h)$.} We note that a recent result by \citet{hd-Becker2017} obtains a \emph{fixed-parameter approximation scheme} for \pname{$k$-Center} in low highway dimension graphs, i.e.\ an algorithm computing a $(1+\eps)$-approximation in time $f(k,h,\eps)\cdot n^{O(1)}$ for any $\eps>0$.
-However this result needs a more restrictive definition of the highway dimension than used in this paper.
-In particular, there are graphs that have bounded highway dimension due to \autoref{dfn:spc}, but for which the algorithm by \citet{hd-Becker2017} is not applicable (for a more detailed discussion on the relation between different definitions of highway dimension we refer to~\cite[Section~9]{feldmann2015-arxiv}).
-Although we also leave open whether \mbox{$(2-\eps)$-FPA} algorithms exist for the parameter $h$ alone, we are able to prove that the techniques we use to obtain \autoref{thm:alg} cannot omit using both $k$ and $h$ as parameters.
-To obtain a $(2-\eps)$-FPA algorithm with running time $f(h)\cdot n^{O(1)}$ for any function $f(\cdot)$ independent of $n$, a lot more information of the input would need to be exploited than the algorithm of \autoref{thm:alg} does.
+We leave open whether approximation factors better than $3/2$ can be obtained for the combined parameter~$(k,h)$.
+It was recently proved~\cite{k-center-hard} that \pname{$k$-Center} is W[1]-hard for this parameter~$(k,h)$, but no inapproximability is implied by this result.
+We note that a recent result by \citet{hd-Becker2017} obtains a \emph{fixed-parameter approximation scheme} for \pname{$k$-Center} in low highway dimension graphs, i.e., an algorithm computing a $(1+\eps)$-approximation in time $f(k,h,\eps)\cdot n^{O(1)}$ for any $\eps>0$.
+However, this result needs a more restrictive definition of the highway dimension than used in this paper.
+In particular, there are graphs that have bounded highway dimension due to \autoref{dfn:spc}, but for which the algorithm by \citet{hd-Becker2017} is not applicable (for a more detailed discussion on the relation between different definitions of highway dimension we refer to~\cite[Section~9]{FeldmannFKP-highway-2015}).
+Although we also leave open whether \mbox{$(2-\eps)$-FPA} algorithms exist for the parameter $h$ alone, we are able to prove that the techniques we use for \autoref{thm:alg} cannot omit using both $k$ and $h$ as parameters.
+To obtain a $(2-\eps)$-FPA algorithm with running time $f(h)\cdot n^{O(1)}$ for any function $f(\cdot)$ independent of~$n$, a lot more information of the input would need to be exploited than the algorithm of \autoref{thm:alg} does.
 To explain this, we now turn to the used techniques.